Florence Township, New Jersey: Local government

 Florence Township is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under Plan F of the Mayor-Council system of municipal government. implemented based on the recommendations of a Charter Study Commission as of January 1, 1972.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the five-member Township Council.
+The governing body is composed of the Mayor and the five-member Township Council.
 Voters participate in partisan elections held in odd-numbered years to choose a Mayor for a four-year term along with two councilmembers at-large and then two years later choose one councilmember from each of three wards for overlapping terms of four years.
 The legislative power is vested in the Council and the Executive power is vested in the Mayor.
 The Mayor appoints a professionally qualified business administrator with the advice and consent of Council.

 As of 2023, the Mayor of Florence Township is Republican Craig H. Wilkie, whose terms of office ends December 31, 2023.
 Members of the Florence Township Council are Council President Bruce Garganio (at-large; R, 2023), Council Vice President Nicholas P. Haas Jr. (Ward 2; R, 2025), Frank K. Baldorossi Jr. (Ward 1; D, 2025), Kristan I. Marter (Ward 3; D, 2025) and Paul C. Ostrander (at-large; R, 2023).

 The Township Administrator is Stephen Fazekas and the Township Clerk is Nancy L. Erlston.